osm2vectortiles/osm2vectortiles/database/README.md

 Infrastructure to create a docker based OSM Postgis database to create vector tiles from.

+The database is separated from the import process.
+You can switch out the database container with a existing database.

 # Import

 ## Run the PostGIS container